dotlang/language/README.md

 A binding assigns an identifier that refers to an immutable memory location.
 A binding's value can be a literal value, an expression or another binding.
 The literal value can be of any valid type (integer number, function literal, struct literal, ...).
 Bindings must start with a lowercase letter.

 You can define bindings at module-level or inside a function.
 Module-level bindings can only have literals as their value, but function bindings can have expressions too.
-Type of a binding should either be explicitly stated via `:` or compiler should be able to infer it's type without ambiguity from right side value (Example 7 and 8).
+Type of a binding should be inferred without ambiguity from right side value (Example 7).

 Note that all bindings are immutable.
 So you cannot manipulate or re-assign them.